Your friend collapses at the gym and becomes unconscious!

 If you see someone collapse…

 Check Response: Tap-and-Shout on their shoulders to see if they respond.
 If no response…

 Check Breathing: Look at the chest for 10 seconds to see if it rises and falls normally.
 If no breathing or only gasping…

-Care: Begin compression only CPR by putting the heel of one hand in the center of the chest between the nipples.
+Care: Begin hands only CPR by putting the heel of one hand in the center of the chest between the nipples.
 Place your second hand on top of the first and lock your fingers together.
 Push hard and fast in the center of the chest until the patient wakes up or a CPR certified individual arrives and takes over.
 If an AED (defibrillator) arrives, turn it on and follow the voice and visual prompts – the machine will tell you exactly what to do!